nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

   * No observable side effects
   * Repeated call produces equal result
   * Supports referential transparency (no difference between calling a function one or multiple times) -> Idempotent
+  * Like a mathematical function (but computable)
+  * Must no access global properties (time, database, email etc.)
+  * Must not make any observable side effects.
 * Don't be afraid to define an empty method to buy yourself time for thinking.

 ### The Functional Designing Process